ZevRosenbaum/calculator_app/README.md

 #### I didn't want to fork over the money for a calculator, so I did this instead :laughing:

-This calculator is an imitation of the native Apple [calculator app shown in the screenshot below](https://en.wikipedia.org/wiki/Calculator_(Apple)).
+This calculator is an imitation of the native Apple [calculator app](https://en.wikipedia.org/wiki/Calculator_(Apple)).